Prabhav77/qa-cypress/README.md

 # tpl-qa-cypress
-This repo is managed by QA team for the POCs of Cypress tool
+This repo is managed by Prabhav and it for internal purpose and POCs.